Sprint's 5G speeds are half as fast as Verizon, but more consistent

 What we liked most was that we didn't have to be near any nods or towers to get 5G.
 We simply drove up to a designated area and we were consistently connected to the network.
 There were some exceptions -- like while we were in the car or downloading Wine Country -- but for the most part the ordeal went smoothly.

 Personally I wouldn't go out and buy a 5G phone right now.
-The LG V50 costs over $1,100 so the technology is still expensive and 5G is only available in select cities.
+The technology is still very expensive for consumers: the LG V50 is $1,152 and the Galaxy S10 5G that will come to Sprint in the end of June costs around $1,300.
+In addition, Sprint's Premium Unlimited plan to access 5G costs $80-$90 a month.
+Meanwhile, 5G is only available in a handful of cities for each carrier.
 That'll change as the year progresses, so I'd wait until the end of this year or 2020.

 Still, it's promising.
 4G LTE enabled lots of industries to flourish, like video streaming and rideshare services.
 While we don't know exactly what kind of niche companies will be on the horizon with 5G (and it's no guarantee that every company that emerges will have a positive impact), we're excited to get yet another glimpse of 5G's capabilities.